GreptimeTeam/docs/docs/v0.5/en/user-guide/query-data/sql.md

 ### Filter by time index

 Filtering data by the time index is a crucial feature in time series databases.
-By default, the database treats the type of the time value in the filter condition as the same type as the value in the time index column.
+By default, the database treats the time type in the condition as the type of the column value.
-You can use the [Describe Table](/user-guide/table-management.md#describe-table) statement to view the type of the time index column.

 For example, if the value type in the `ts` column of the `monitor` table is `TimestampMillisecond`, you can use the following query to filter the data: